laravel/docs/helpers.md

 <a name="method-str-markdown"></a>
 #### `Str::markdown()` {.collection-method}

-The `Str::markdown` method converts GitHub flavored Markdown into HTML:
+The `Str::markdown` method converts GitHub flavored Markdown into HTML using [CommonMark](https://commonmark.thephpleague.com/):

     use Illuminate\Support\Str;